 The Company will also pay UTSW running royalties on a yearly basis as a percentage of Net Sales of the Company or its sublicensee.
-There are single digit royalty rates for licensed products and licensed services covered by a Valid Claim (as defined in the agreement) and dependent on whether Net Sales are greater than or less than/equal to \$1,000,000,000, with Net Sales above that amount commanding a slightly higher percentage.
+There are single digit royalty rates for licensed products and licensed services covered by a Valid Claim (as defined in the agreement)

+and dependent on whether Net Sales are greater than or less than/equal to \$1,000,000, with Net Sales above that amount commanding a slightly higher percentage.
 In each case, the royalty percentage is lower before patent issuance in each jurisdiction.
 In the event that the licensed product or licensed service is not covered by a Valid Claim, the running royalty rates are reduced by fifty percent (50%).
 The royalty obligations continue on a country-by-country basis until the later of expiration of the last Valid Claim in each country or ten (10) years after the First Commercial Sale (as defined in UTSW2 Agreement) in each country.

 Regeneron - In February 2021, the Company reached an agreement with Regeneron Pharmaceuticals, Inc. ("Regeneron") to perform one clinical trial for the treatment of patients with Non-Small Cell Lung Cancer (NSCLC) involving a Regeneron drug candidate that utilizes one of the Company's compounds/agents.
-The Company is responsible for all costs of the study with Regeneron supplying their drug cemiplimab representing a cost savings for the Company, the first phase of which is expected to take approximately two years.
+The Company is responsible for all costs of the study with Regeneron supplying their drug cemiplimab representing a cost savings for the Company.
 The overall term of the agreement is for five years unless earlier terminated for certain reasons as defined in the agreement.
 Either party may terminate a study plan in the event that patient screening for the clinical study does not commence within twelve (12) months after (a) the Effective Date, with respect to the initial study, or (b) the execution of the applicable study plan, with respect to each other study.
 If either party terminates a study plan, the Company shall reimburse Regeneron for the Regeneron product it received in connection with such study plan based on the actual out-of-pocket cost to Regeneron of such Regeneron product.
-As of December 31, 2023 neither party has terminated the agreement.
+The THIO-101 study protocol was amended in December 2024 to increase the number of patients enrolled in an expansion arm to further evaluate efficacy of the treatment in third-line NSCLC patients resistant to checkpoint inhibitor and chemotherapy.
+As of December 31, 2024 neither party has terminated the agreement.